npm/documentation/README.md

 Do you want to know more?
 Check out our [contributing guide](CONTRIBUTING.md).

-## Theme

-The gatsby theme used here is located in the [`theme/`](./theme) directory.
-It is a variation of [doctocat](https://github.com/primer/doctocat) with some theme changes for npm's design language and additional components to support multiple versions of the CLI documentation.

 ## License

 The npm product documentation in the content, and static folders are licensed under a [CC-BY 4.0 license](LICENSE).